jubinissac/mycode/README.md

 “Austrians get a minimum of 22 paid vacation days.
 Per year.” , “Barely 1 per cent of the world's population has travelled to Antarctica.” , “99 per cent of Libya is a desert.” ,
-“If you were a flight attendant in the 1930s, you wouldn't be allowed to weigh more than 52 kg. “ , “Saudi Arabia has no rivers.
+“If you were a flight attendant in the 1930s, you wouldn't be allowed to weigh more than 52 kg.“ , “Saudi Arabia has no rivers.
 None.
 This makes it the only country in the world with this 'situation.”